Doyouspikinglish/FOS-Fake-OS-/README.md

 loop++:
-  loop++ is to make a loop of a string from up to down loop+: loop+ is a loop of a string from left to right
+  loop++ is to make a loop of a string from up to down how to use: hello
+  2
+  hello
+  hello

+loop+:
+ loop+ is a loop of a string from left to right hello
+ 2
+ hello hello

  cr.file:
    mocks making a file, it cant be saved or opened. the file system is in the prototyping stage